Who We Serve

 Attend One or More Career Success Group Meetings Weekly or Monthly

 Great Careers Groups have Career Success Groups, which meet weekly or monthly in various locations.
-Of course, members are encouraged to attend as many events and meetings from neighboring Career Success Groups as they like, including the Nonprofit Career Network Philly chapter, which is focused specifically on people with an interest in nonprofit careers, volunteering, and Board positions.
+Of course, members are encouraged to attend as many events and meetings from neighboring Career Success Groups as they like, including the Nonprofit Career Network chapter, which is focused specifically on people with an interest in nonprofit careers, volunteering, and Board positions.

 You must RSVP typically on two links to participate in our meetings: the bitly link for our Salesforce and the meetup or perhaps a host link.

 Great Careers Groups History

 The Philadelphia Area Great Careers Group (the legal entity name) was established on April 7, 2010 as a meetup group by Eric Kramer and Ford Myers.